-This article first appeared in Christian Research Journal Summer (1988).
+This article first appeared in Christian Research Journal volume 11, number 1 (Summer 1988).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For further information on the Christian Research Journal go to: http://www.equip.org/christian-research-journal/

 In a major doctrinal reversal, The Watchtower magazine of June 1, 1988, announced a new viewpoint on the resurrection: the individuals who were killed when God rained fire and brimstone on Sodom and Gomorrah will not be raised up again — not even to face Judgment Day.
 According to the new view, “Jesus saying that it ‘would be more endurable on Judgment Day for Tyre or Sodom’ did not necessarily mean that those people will be present on Judgment Day… It is apparent, then, that those whom God executed in those past judgments experienced irreversible destruction (pages 30-31).”

 The Watchtower’s wording in presenting the new doctrine is similar to the wording used 23 years earlier when presenting the former view on this matter: “For it to be more endurable for the land of Sodom and Gomorrah” than for others, it would be necessary for former inhabitants of that land to be present on Judgment Day… So apparently individuals who used to live in that land will be resurrected (The Watchtower, August 1, 1965, p.
 479).